sivaadharsh28/Drugs-Review-Sentiment-Analysis/README.md

 🔹 Experiment with deep learning techniques such as **BERT-based sentiment analysis**.
 🔹 Integrate **longitudinal tracking** of patient sentiment for real-time drug performance monitoring.
 🔹 Explore **unsupervised clustering** to detect emerging trends in patient satisfaction.

----

-Let me know if you want any refinements! 🚀